osrf-migration/vrx-wiki/tutorials/Visualizing with RVIZ.md

 # Overview
 [RVIZ](http://wiki.ros.org/rviz) is a standard ROS tool for visualizing messages.
-This tutorial explains how to run rviz to display the WAM-V and sensors.
+This tutorial explains how to run rviz to display the WAM-V and sensors that you are simulating with Gazebo.

 ## Launching Gazebo
 If you have not done so already, first run the simulation with the example URDF with sensors or the custom URDF [you created](https://bitbucket.org/osrf/vmrc/wiki/tutorials/AddingSensors):